cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ----------------------

 The default fund and asset that you have set up includes a deposit address, which is the cryptocurrency wallet address that is linked to a Qredo fund.
 However, any fund that you create is linked to a deposit address.

-The address is securely created using the MPC protocol.
+The cryptocurrency wallet address is created securely using the MPC protocol.
+The address format is recognised on the underlying blockchain, but is also understood by the Qredo blockchain.
+When money is added to the wallet address, it stays on the underlying blockchain.
+However, it can now be managed within the Qredo blockchain, and be subject to its governance rules.

 You are notified when money arrives at your address via an email with the subject of **Deposit complete**.